martinvanaud/Casimir/README.md

 - [myepitech/area](https://github.com/MyEpitech/B-APP-500-PAR-5-1-area-martin.vanaud) - An Action Reaction, automation platform such as IFTTT
 - [myepitech/whanos](https://github.com/MyEpitech/B-DOP-500-PAR-5-1-whanos-martin.vanaud) - A DevOps suite to automatically deploy (nearly) any application, using Docker, Jenkins & Kubernetes
 - [sonycsl/sample_match](https://github.com/SonyCSLParis/sample_match) - A application to sort samples with an audio track, using DrumGan (https://cslmusicteam.sony.fr/drumgan-vst/) you can visit at [samplematch.cslparis.com](https://samplematch.cslparis.com/)
+- [sonycsl/drumgan_webapp](https://github.com/SonyCSLParis/drumgan_webapp) - A web application that generates random samples in a latent space using DrumGan (see project above for more info)

-### :hammer: Projects to which I made contributions
+### :hammer: Projects to which I contributed

 - [sonycsl/beatbox](https://github.com/sony-csl-maker/BeatBox) - Synthesis of Drum Sounds With Perceptual Timbral Conditioning Using Generative Adversarial Networks

 ### :school: My school assignments (done during the last 3 years):